 So, I knew that I was going to paint the kitchen cabinets, and I also knew it was going to be a really hard job.
 I didn’t give you a 360-degree view of the kitchen, but there are cabinets around the fridge area and in the island, as well as a built-in desk.
 All told, I have 27 cabinet doors and 20 drawers.
 I figured this wouldn’t be a weekend project, and wow, was I right.
 It took me five weeks!
 Oh, and Amy and her kids came to visit for a week and half in the middle.
 Only a very, very good friend would put up with the kind of mess we had around here, and she even helped me sand!

 There are tons of great tutorials out there on how to paint your kitchen cabinets, so I won’t go into great detail, other than to say that I read them all first and I didn’t cut any corners.
 I used Zinsser’s oil based primer (in the gold can) to prime and Benjamin Moore’s Satin Impervo oil paint in Dove White (two coats) for the cabinets, and I’m really pleased with those choices.
 I brushed the cabinets rather than spraying them since I don’t know how to use a sprayer and I was born holding a paintbrush, but in hindsight I’d probably pay someone to spray the doors.
 Mine look good, but it would have saved me days.
 I also thought about glazing them (and still might, one day, once I’ve recovered) but haven’t yet.
+(Update: I have since learned the ways of the paint sprayers, young Padawans, and I own THIS

 I bought all of the trim at Home Depot, and the “feet” aren’t really feet.
 They’re in the no-miter molding section, which is funny because I cut miters all through this kitchen but still bought the no-trim pieces just because they’re decorative.
 I used Liquid Nails and finish nails to hold everything in place, and I painted the trim and feet before I put them into place.